nriina/AMLP_Project/README.md

-The neural network is a Feed-Forward multi-layer perceptron with adjustable parameters The astrocytic model adds one astrocyte to each neuron The model is trained with traditional backpropogation
+The neural network is a Feed-Forward multi-layer perceptron with adjustable parameters The astrocytic model adds one astrocyte to each neuron./r The model is trained with traditional backpropogation

-The tasks included are N-Parity and 2-Spirals
-N-parity is a complex logic gate, with a binary input space (N length vector of 1's and 0's).
+The tasks included are N-Parity and 2-Spirals/r N-parity is a complex logic gate, with a binary input space (N length vector of 1's and 0's).

 The correct output is a 1 (True or Even) if the number of 1's is even, and 0 if the number of inputted 1's is odd.